nlofgn/cs358-base-image/_readme.txt

   ./docker/run

-If all is well you should see the "docker>" prompt (or a prompt different from the PowerShell prompt).
+If all is well you should see the "cs358-base-image>" prompt.

 #############################################################################